Boundary Capital AngelPlus SEIS

 - Co-invests with business angels, entrepreneurs and professional investors

 - Expected exit in five years – not guaranteed

 - Minimum investment £20,000

-Boundary Capital Partners LLP is a venture capital firm investing in early stage technology companies with a particular focus on ICT and electronics, green / clean tech, materials and chemistry, and healthcare and life sciences.
+Boundary Capital Partners LLP is a venture capital firm investing in early-stage technology companies with a particular focus on Information and communication technology and electronics, green/clean tech, materials and chemistry, and healthcare and life sciences.
 Established in 2009, Boundary Capital collectively has 60 years of venture capital experience.
 It has a network of 300 investing directors.
-Managing Partner Dan Somers has founded several IT companies including videoconferencing business VC-Net and predictive analytics company Warwick Analytics.
+Managing Partner Dan Somers has founded several IT companies including video conferencing business VC-Net and predictive analytics company Warwick Analytics.
 Mr Somers holds an MA in Natural Sciences from Cambridge University and a Diploma in Business studies.

-As well as raising capital, Boundary offers expertise in the form of ‘Venturers’ to the companies in which it invests.
-Boundary has access to an extensive network of entrepreneurs and executives as part of the “AngelExchange” which was itself founded by Boundary.
-It will only invest if an appropriate ‘Venturer’ is willing to co-invest on the same terms and take a seat on the investee company’s board.
+As well as providing capital, Boundary offers expertise in the form of ‘Venturers’ to the companies in which it invests.
+Boundary has access to an extensive proprietary network of entrepreneurs and executives.
+Boundary will only invest if an appropriate ‘Venturer’ is willing to co-invest on the same terms and take a seat on the investee company’s board.
 This helps align interests and qualify the investee company’s management team, as well as mitigate some of the risks.

-Investors will hold between four and eight investments and exit is planned for after the fifth year, which is not guaranteed.
-Potential exit routes are trade sales, IPOs, MBOs and company buy backs.
+Investors will invest in between four and eight investee companies, with the aim to exit after the fifth year, which is not guaranteed.
+Potential exit routes include trade sales, IPOs, MBOs and company buybacks.

 Boundary Capital sees 500 to 600 deals every year.
 Of those, 100 make it to investment committee level where they are given a full review.
 Around 40 companies’ management teams are then interviewed and an appropriate Venturer sought.
-4 to 8 companies are selected for investment.
+Four to eight companies are selected for investment.